Zhmjharmgal/hyprdeck/README.md

 +----------------------+----------------------+
 ```

+---

-[DWM Deck](https://dwm.suckless.org/patches/deck/) layout solves the size problem by using a monocle layout for the stack area, showing only one secondary window at a time.
-The selected window is usable, but the others disappear from view.
+-  [DWM Deck](https://dwm.suckless.org/patches/deck/) fixes the cramped stack by showing only one secondary window at a time, leaving others invisible.
+That window can be used for cross-referencing, but the users loses the overview to the opened windows.

 ```text
 +----------------------+----------------------+